 Issuers can reduce or eliminate the cost of printing, materials, and packaging for physical certificates, while still enabling the recipient to print their credential at home or professionally.
-As pricing is based on unique recipients rather than credentials, this enables issuers to use micro-credentials, stackable credentials, and credential Collections, to motivate and incentivize students throughout their learning journey.
+As pricing is based on unique recipients rather than credentials, this enables issuers to use micro-credentials, stackable credentials, and learning pathways to motivate and incentivize students throughout their learning journey.

 Recipients gain a secure, shareable digital credential representing their degree online so that it is always accessible.
 Their credentials can be shared to their social networks, enabling them to celebrate their achievements with friends, family, and peers.
 They can upload their credentials to their LinkedIn profile, add to online portfolios or resumes, and embed in email signatures to showcase their abilities and knowledge to potential employers, recruiters, and hiring managers.

-Academic degree fraud is a continuing issue and without the utilization of digital credential technology, will continue to be a problem across the world.
+Academic degree fraud is a continuing issue and without the utilization of a digital credential solution, will continue to be a problem across the world.
 Using digital credentials provides security and protection against fraud for accredited degree programs and enables graduates to share their achievements without concern of spoofing.